These NBA Teams Blew It at the Trade Deadline

 Overpaying for the right player can still be the wrong move.
 The Jazz played it safe.
 To give them a pass, though, would suggest they didn't have viable alternatives.
 They did.
 How high was the asking price for Jeremy Lin?
 Entering the fold for Harrison Barnes would have been too much of a stylistic breach, but what about Danilo Gallinari following the Tobias Harris trade?
 (They'll be forgiven if they're saving picks for a Jrue Holiday swing this summer.)

 The Jazz, safe as they seem, are not in a strong enough position to have done nothing.
 Had Conley or Porter gone for a king's ransom, they might get a pass.
 They didn't, and one of them was moved for a deal Utah easily could have beaten.
-The Jazz are supposed to be scrapping and clawing in the tier above "Most probably going to make the playoffs."
+The Jazz are supposed to be scrapping and clawing in the tier above "most probably going to make the playoffs."
 They're not, and they didn't need the benefit of hindsight to know it.

 Dan Favale covers the NBA for Bleacher Report.
 Follow him on Twitter (@danfavale) and listen to his Hardwood Knocks podcast, co-hosted by SLC Dunk's Andrew Bailey.